Home » Addiction » Screening » Mast

 What Is the Michigan Alcohol Screening Test (MAST)?

-The Michigan Alcohol Screening Test (MAST) is a widely used alcohol screening tool developed in 1971 by Dr. Melvin L. Selzer to assess individuals for alcohol dependence and addiction.
-MAST uses self-report questions to measure the impact of alcohol use on a person’s behavior, relationships, and daily life.
+The Michigan Alcohol Screening Test (MAST) is an alcohol screening tool.
+Dr. Melvin L. Selzer developed it in 1971.
+MAST assesses alcohol dependence and addiction.
+The test uses self-report questions to measure the impact of alcohol use on behavior, relationships, and daily life.

-MAST is known for its strong reliability and validity, especially in identifying long-term drinking problems.
-While newer tools like the AUDIT exist, MAST remains valuable in clinical and research settings for evaluating the severity of alcohol misuse and guiding treatment decisions.
+MAST shows strong reliability and validity.
+It identifies long-term drinking problems.
+Newer tools like the AUDIT exist.
+MAST remains valuable in clinical and research settings.
+It evaluates alcohol misuse severity and guides treatment decisions.

 Did you know most health insurance plans cover substance use disorder treatment?
 Check your coverage online now.